 Medical Ventricular Tachycardia Treatment depends on the severity, but may include immediate electrical defibrillation, medication, radiofrequency ablation or even surgery.

 Atrial Fibrillation is often referred to as “a quivering heart.”
 It’s a rapid heartbeat that originates in the atria, which are the upper chambers of the heart.
 When the contractions of the upper chambers are irregular, blood is often not transferred effectively from the upper to the lower chambers, which can lead to blood clots and stroke.

 Leading NYC Cardiologist Dr. Ghalchi warn that untreated atrial fibrillation can also lead to heart failure and other complications.

 - Some causes of this form of tachycardia include hyperthyroidism and structural abnormalities of the heart as a result of heart disease or high blood pressure or overuse of alcohol.

 Medical Treatment of Atrial Fibrillation include electrical cardioversion, cardioversion with drugs, catheter ablation, surgical maze procedure and atrioventricular node ablation.

-If you’re diagnosed with a form of tachycardia, a rapid heart beat, you can often live a full and healthy life if it’s diagnosed early and treated by cardiovascular doctor appropriately.
-Schedule an appointment with a NYC Heart Doctor, cardiologist at Manhattan Cardiovascular Associates for a complete evaluation of your rapid or fast heart beat.
+If you’re diagnosed with a form of tachycardia, a rapid heartbeat, you can often live a full and healthy life if it’s diagnosed early and treated by cardiovascular doctor or any certified cardiologist in New York City appropriately.
+Schedule an appointment with a NYC Heart Doctor, cardiologist at NYC Cardiovascular Associates for a complete evaluation of your rapid or fast heartbeat.

 Dr. Michael Ghalchi, Cardiologist (Cardiologist NYC, Midtown)